cncf/gitdm.archive/SYNC.md

 5. To generate human readable text affiliation files: first run: `./enchance_all_affs.sh` then: `SKIP_COMPANIES="(Unknown)" ./gen_aff_files.sh`.
 6. If updating via `ghusers.sh` or `ghusers_cached.sh` (step 6) - run `generate_actors.sh` too.
 7. Consider `./ghusers_cached.sh` or `./ghusers.sh` (if you run this, then copy result json somewhere and get 0-committers from previous version to save GH API points).
 Sometimes you should just run `./ghusers.sh` without cache.
-8. Recommended: `ghusers_partially_cached.sh` will refetch repos metadata and commits since last fetched and get users data from `github_users.json` so you can save a lot of API points.
+8. Recommended: `ghusers_partially_cached.sh 2> errors.txt` will refetch repos metadata and commits since last fetched and get users data from `github_users.json` so you can save a lot of API points.
 You can prepend with `NCPUS=N` to override autodetecting number of CPU cores available.
 9. To copy source type from previous JSON version do `./copy_source.sh`
 10. To update (enhance) `github_users.json` with new affiliations `./enhance_json.sh`.
 If you run `ghusers` you may need to update `skip_github_logins.txt` with new broken GitHub logins found.
 This is optional if you already have an enhanced json.
 You can prepend with `NCPUS=N` to override autodetecting number of CPU cores available.
 11. To merge with previous JSON use: `./merge_jsons.sh`.